88lex/safire/README.md

        Create projects in authorized account.
 Usage: 'safire add projects 1'.
 Uses defaults in config if none specified.

      sas
        Create N service accounts/SAs in projects which match 'filter'.
-Usage: 'safire add sas 5 xyz' will add 5 SAs to all projects containing 'xys' if fewer than 100 exist.
+Usage: 'safire add sas xyz 5' will add 5 SAs to all projects containing 'xyz' if fewer than 100 exist.
 Will not overwrite SAs.

      user
        Add user (typically group name) to a shared/team drive.
 Usage: 'safire add someTDid mygroup@domain.com'